laneboysrc/rc-headless-transmitter/documents/architecture.md

   - forward, more, right: positive values
   - backward, less, left: negative values

+    Note: this is in line with the HobbyKing HK310.
+However, in the old 27MHz AM car transmitters the behaviour is different
+      - backward, right: positive values
+      - forward, left: negative values

 * So the "mixer" describes the vehicle, but the input section describes the transmitter
 * The *configurator* can change mixer configuration as well as hardware configuration